mindatasleep/health_webapp/README.md

 # SmoothPeaks webapp

-A containerized web application to study data and automate reporting.
+A containerized Ruby on Rails web application to study data and automate reporting.
+Developed for Smooth Peaks, an athletics Data Science company.

 Consists of the following modules:
 - Data warehousing (TBD)